gabejoseph/calltrackingmetrics/README.md

-# README
+# CTM Code Challenge

-This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover:

-* Ruby version
+* Rails version

-* System dependencies

-* Configuration
+Rails 6.1.3.1

 * Database creation